HeardLibrary/digital-scholarship/pubs/omeka/index.md

 The other thing to consider is that when TIFFs are converted to tiled pyramidal form, there is an increase in size of roughly 25% when the low-res layers are added to the original high-res layer.
 So a 40 MB raw TIFF may be at or over 50 MB after conversion.
 I have found that if I keep the original file size below 35 MB, the files usually load without problems.

 The CSV import plugin requires that all items imported as a batch be the same general type.
 Since this process is build to handle images, that shouldn't be a problem -- all items will be Still Images.
-As a practical matter, it is convenient to assign all images in a batch to the same collection.
+As a practical matter, it is best to restrice all of the images in a batch to be for the same collection.
 If images intended for several collections are uploaded together in a batch, they will have to be assigned to collections manually after upload.

 1\.
 If the files are TIFFs, use the script [convert_to_pyramidal_tiled_tiff.py](https://github.com/baskaufs/bassettassociates/blob/main/code/convert_to_pyramidal_tiled_tiff.py) to convert raw TIFFs to tiled pyramidal TIFFs.
 See the script comments for setup.
 Non-TIFF files (e.g. JPEGs) should be placed directly in the output directory.